SymfonyCasts/symfony7/sfcasts/add-fields.md

 Explosion!
 There's nothing in our fixtures that sets these three required fields.

-We could update our `StarshipFactory` to set a default values for these fields... but I want to show a different way: a "doctrine extension" package that can set these automatically.
+We could update our `StarshipFactory` to set default values for these fields... but I want to show a different way: a "doctrine extension" package that can set these automatically.
 It's the best, and it's next!